AmitThakkar/Closures-Part-2/README.md

 "Closures in JavaScript" had an example through which we had seen scope chaining, I hope that you must have noticed that it was also a perfect example of closure.

-I have again copied that code here:
+I have again copied that code here :

 ```JavaScript
 var grandFatherName = "John";